<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Managing community stakeholders effectively

-Stakeholder management is so much more than just about knowing who these bodies are; it needs to track their aims and often-changing priorities.
+Stakeholder management is so much more than just knowing who these bodies are; it needs to track their aims and often-changing priorities.

 What is the relationship with elected members?
 Or the local Members of Parliament?
 Are they democratically run with an established constitution?
 Or are they the product of a single inspirational campaigner or activist?
 Are they happy with Council services?
 Or are they critical?
 Is this a group that will hand you bouquets?
 Or the kind that may threaten you with a judicial review?